 How breathing without breathing might be possible

-Tai Xi Jing makes only one statement regarding the cessation of breath: “When the spirit moves the breath moves; when spirit is still the breath is still“.
+Tai Xi Jing makes only one statement regarding the cessation of breath: “When the Spirit moves the Breath moves; when Spirit is still the Breath is still“.
 The spirit is usually regarded to symbolise the will in this context.
 When the will is still, the breath is still.
 (At this point we can be sure, the Chinese sage wording this text, have not been aware of how silly “will is still” would sound in English, so many centuries later.)
 This, coupled with observations of practitioners capable of attaining the breathing of the embryo, the conclusions were drawn: one must cease breathing.
-Now we now it is not the case, but to appear so, is not only possible, but it gives us the final clue as to how to interpret the true Tai Xi.
+Now we know it is not the case, but to appear so, is not only possible, but it gives us the final clue as to how to interpret the true Tai Xi.

-There is another oriental, although unrelated tradition, that of yoga, that focuses on breathing in near scientific depths.
-Among the numerous breathing exercises of the yogi, there is one, obtainable though long practice and only by reaching superb relaxation of the body and mind, that has a very similar effect for the outside observer: the diaphragm will move so little drawing in an amount of air so minimal, that is only just enough to maintain basic life functions.
+There is another oriental, although unrelated tradition, that of yoga, which focuses on breathing in near-scientific depths.
+Among the numerous breathing exercises of the yogi, there is one, obtainable through long practice and only by reaching superb relaxation of the body and mind, that has a very similar effect for the outside observer: the diaphragm will move so little drawing in an amount of air so minimal, that is only just enough to maintain basic life functions.
 From the outside, the yogi would look as if he has ceased breathing, his breath not observable even though the movements of a feather put under his nostrils.

 Of course Tai Xi Jing gives us some anatomical clues, and therefore proof, that the author was better versed in human anatomy than many who came after, trying to make sense of the text: “If the heart is perfectly devoid of thoughts—neither going nor coming, issuing nor entering—it will dwell permanently within of its own accord”.
 This might mean the heart itself, associated with emotions and desire, and the state of “thoughtlessness”, a result of deep meditation, that is necessary for the brain to stop consuming so much energy.